-What the new Power over Ethernet standard, IEEE P802.3bt, means from an integrated smart buildings systems, power, cabling, BMS and Internet of Things perspective.
+What the Power over Ethernet (PoE) standard, IEEE P802.3bt, means from an integrated smart buildings systems, power, cabling, BMS and Internet of Things perspective.

 Connected and integrated building optimizations are fueling the rapid evolution of today’s buildings.
 New ways of powering devices and transmitting data is a key trend in this evolution.